 If you're on a fixed rate tariff:

 Even if you’re not on the standard variable tariff, it could be worth shopping around so you're ready to switch when your current rate ends.
 You'll most likely have to pay an exit fee if you switch whilst you're still on your fixed-rate tariff unless you are within the last 49 days of your tariff.
-During this period you are permitted to switch supplier without penalty.
+During this period you're allowed to switch supplier without penalty.

 If you’re on a prepayment meter:

 If you're on a pre-paid tariff (where you 'top-up' your meter using tokens, a pre-pay card or a key) you could have a lot to gain from switching.
 Prepaid tariffs are usually far more expensive than credit tariffs.
 There’s also less choice.
 So, if you have a prepaid meter, it’s worth seeing if you could switch to a standard meter.
 This will open up a whole new world of money-saving opportunities.

 Which supplier should you switch to?